Hear Ye Him: Critical response

-Ronald Grant of HipHopDX gave the album three and a half stars out of five, saying "Hear Ye Him would be all the better if No Malice could rekindle the burning secular lyrical embers of the past more steadily instead of sometimes dismissively, albeit not completely, leaving them in the dust.
-And even though No Malice’s candor in owning up to his past as well as pretty much remaining the same guy is commendable and energizing, he hasn’t quite found the perfect equilibrium between the brash, self-assured passion in lyrical delivery of his former self and the more reflective and topical nature of his new Rap persona.
+Ronald Grant of HipHopDX gave the album three and a half stars out of five, saying "...even though No Malice’s candor in owning up to his past as well as pretty much remaining the same guy is commendable and energizing, he hasn’t quite found the perfect equilibrium between the brash, self-assured passion in lyrical delivery of his former self and the more reflective and topical nature of his new Rap persona.
 Still, with a renewed focus and an ambitious new musical direction, No Malice has created in Hear Ye Him a viable contender for at the least being honorably mentioned as a notable Hip Hop album of 2013.
 And unlike many of its contemporaries, both fans of Christian Hip Hop and those that steer towards more worldly fare, contradictions and all, can appreciate it."
-Craig Jenkins of Spin gave the album a five out of ten, saying "The album flashes vital signs only when he eases up on the proselytizing to examine the fallout from a life spent in and around the drug game.
-The lingering pride that haunts "Bury That" and "Unforgettable" undercuts his moralizing by positing the reborn rapper as a work in progress who maybe misses the trap.
-Jeremiads about Gonzalez' shattered family illuminate the impetus for Malice's rapid shift from coke-rap menace to Christian-rap luminary; "Still Got Love," the album's masterstroke, employs a clutch sample of the O'Jays' "Loving You" to address the question of whether his family and friends are cool with the conversion.
-The answer is a resounding yes, though it's really the staid, affable charm of the telling that's the true revelation.
-It's one of only a few reminders throughout Hear Ye Him that the humble, genteel No Malice still has some juice left."
+Craig Jenkins of Spin gave the album a five out of ten, saying "The album flashes vital signs only when he eases up on the proselytizing to examine the fallout from a life spent in and around the drug game."